bellmcp/Tic.Tac.Toe./README.md

 # What I Learned

 * Developed a user interface within the Windows Forms App (.NET Framework) using ToolStrip, TextBox, Label & Button.
-* Implemented functinality to the UI: onCreate, onAddItem, setupListViewListener, readItems, & writeItems.
+* Implemented functinality to the UI: buttonClick, disableButtons, newGame, & resetCount.
-* Integrated setOnItemLongClickListener to remove items from the list.
+* Integrated Tic Tac Toe logic strategy to the winnerCheck function. (based on Wikipedia's strategy)